14sammie41/aat-cars/README.md

 ## User interactions

-The base idea will be to have pre published articles from owners with their car and details of who they are etc. The home page will be a short overview of the individual posts with a preview of the image of the car and a blurb of the article itself.
-Then there will be a click to open option for each of the posts to be able to see and read more.
+The base idea will be to have pre published articles from owners with their car and details of who they are etc. The home page will be a short overview of the individual posts with a blurb of the article itself.
+I aim to add a thumbnail image of the car which i can integrate into the actual article, however this may be more learning than I have time for.
+Then there will be a click to open option for each of the posts to be able to see and read more, this will incorporate a comments section.
+I will have a basic page for contacting me as the creator and mediator and a picture of me for reference.
 The final page will only be viewable to permitted users, to allow for admins to do site maintenance.

 ## Wireframes of all three pages of the site: